gvermag22/python-automation-scripts/README.md

 ## sendtext.py

 ### Input files:
 - numbers.csv: A comma delimited file with Whatsapp contact# and variables.
-Rows that should not be procssed can be commented with # at the beginning of the line
+Rows that should not be processed can be commented with # at the beginning of the line
 - message.txt: A file with text message and variables x1, x2, x3 where ever you want to switch the variables like
 - chromedriver: The chromedriver file for MacOS/unix